Pretty maple twist rolls, filled with a maple syrup and walnut filling and twisted into a fun and pretty shape!

 • Cover baking sheet with a clean tea towel and allow to rise until puffy, about 30 minutes more.

-• Meanwhile, preheat oven to 350F. and prepare glaze by stirring together glaze ingredients in a small bowl.
+• Meanwhile, preheat oven to 350F. (non-convection) and prepare they glaze by stirring together the glaze ingredients in a small bowl.

-• Before baking, brush buns with glaze.
+• Before baking, brush the rolls with the maple glaze.
 Sprinkle with pearl or coarse sugar, if desired.

 • Bake at 350F for 23-25 minutes, or until quite golden.
 Remove from the oven and then transfer to a cooling rack to cool completely.